 Results: Samsung 980 Pro is surely giving faster response times here as well.
 But, the difference is not that higher.
 Both these SSDs are capable of providing impressive benefits when it comes to game loading, system booting, video rendering, and file movements.

 Samsung is very clear when it comes to showing its endurance ratings to the users.
-We are going to compare the TBW (Terabytes written) of both the SSDs.
+We are going to compare the TBW (Terabytes Written) of both the SSDs.
 TBW is the total amount of data you can write on your SSD during its lifetime.

 |Version (Capacity)||Samsung 970 Evo (TBW)||Samsung 980 Pro (TBW)|

 Results: Both Samsung 970 EVO and Samsung 980 Pro have the same TBW ratings.
-So, all the variants are capable of providing you the same level of data read/write endurance.
+So, all the variants are capable of providing you with the same level of data read/write endurance.
 If we talk about the MTBF (Mean Time Between Failure), both of these have the same 1.5 Million hour ratings.

 5. NAND, Controller, DRAM, etc

-You might not understand these things if you do not have any technical knowledge about the SSDs.
+You might not understand these things if you do not have any technical knowledge about SSDs.
 But, I would try to explain these things after the comparison because they can surely change your final decision.